SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 ## Fill characters

-Sometimes you should use fill characters in templates so that a field’s contents or formatting will not be changed or deleted if the content of a field is shorter than the length specified by the field variable.
+Sometimes you should use fill characters in templates so that a field's contents or formatting will not be changed or deleted if the content of a field is shorter than the length specified by the field variable.

 Use the variable padd# to specify the fill character to use.
 Replace the \# character with the ANSI code of the character you wish to use as a fill character.
 You will usually find a list of ANSI codes in the manual for the program you are creating templates for.